EvgenyNazarovs/aws-lambda-uk-news-scraper/README.md

 # aws-lambda-uk-news-scraper

 A scheduled web scraping lambda that retrieves UK news media headlines, along with tags, authors, and other metadata, on a 2-hourly basis, and saves to DynamoDb.
-Currently deployed on AWS and gets Guardian articles only.
+Proof-of-concept lambda tested with the Guardian web pages.

 The project also includes three other Lambdas for basic GET requests to interact with the data.